Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 So it is always easy to find out who is being edited.

 OK.
 Let's change the column back into a row.
-Click on Row radio button in the layout edit panel and Update to see the other orientation.
+Click on Left and Row radio buttons in the layout edit panel and Update to see the other orientation.
 What do you think will happen?

 <img src="LayoutTour/layout-1-img-17-nov-2021/img-17.png" width=65%>